ThePragmaticFuturist/chat_gp_me/webinars/AI Chat Course/5_vector-db-lesson.md

 4. Implement performance monitoring
 5. Consider the trade-offs between accuracy and speed

 Keep experimenting with these parameters and monitoring the results to find the optimal configuration for your specific use case.
+[Next: Enhanced Rag](https://github.com/ThePragmaticFuturist/chat_gp_me/blob/main/webinars/AI%20Chat%20Course/6_enhanced-rag-lesson.md)